 Gambrel Roof

-A gambrel roof has several advantages: It provides good ventilation through its eaves; it sheds snow easily in winter; it requires less timber than other types of roofs because it doesn’t have collar ties or struts running across its width as some other styles do.
+- It requires less timber than other types of roofs because it doesn’t have collar ties or struts running across its width as some other styles do.

 Gable Roof